LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Arcane/Effigy of the Twin Suns.md

 [[Helioclasm.png|Full Art]]

 ---
-When the fight begins, [insert name] climbs atop a pyre and lights himself on fire.
+When the fight begins, [[Babalar Yusuf]] climbs atop a pyre and lights himself on fire.

 Embracing the fire of the sun.